csc301-2023-fall/project-11-unicef-t/deliverables/D1/planning.md

 #### Q8: How will you work as a team?
+We meet every Thursday online at 8pm during tutorial and every Friday in-person in Bahen at 2pm.
+The purposes of each meeting include project discussions, assigning tasks, coding sessions, code reviews and writing reports.

+We intend to have regular meetings with our partner once a week.
+However our partner is currently unavailable and very busy at the moment and has stated to us that he may not be able to meet once a week as of now.

+Details of Meeting 1 with Partner:

 Describe meetings (and other events) you are planning to have.
  * When and where?
 Recurring or ad hoc?
 In-person or online?